 - You have to pre-drill every nail hole because even thin finishing nails driven directly into it will cause it to break.

 - It has almost no flexibility, so if the area you are nailing it to is a smidge crooked, it is very hard to force it to follow the wall without breaking.

 - I recently had to remove some of it to replace a floor board.
 Because it is brittle, there was no way to just ease it up a little at a time and save it.
-It broke at every nail when I tried to pry it up.
+It snapped at every nail when I tried to pry it up.

-- Another drawback was its slick surface did not take latex paint very well.
+- Another drawback was that its slick surface did not take latex paint very well.
 The paint beaded up and left brush marks and drips.

 - Most plastics don't biodegrade and are therefore not great for the environment.
 Also, many plastics are made with chemicals that are unsafe for humans.
 If off-gassing bothers you, don't use plastic.

 I think wood trimwork is the winner by far, but you might have had a different experience.
 So which one do you think is better?

 I'd rather avoid plastics and go for wood!

 Wood.
 You can stain it and never have to re-paint.
 Also, in my book, has more character than plastic.
 I used 100+ year old salvaged molding in my parlor and it looks great.
 They really don't make 'em like they used to, but then I'm an old soul who was born about a century too late.